terra-money/docs/docs/develop/dapp/smart-contracts/set-up-local-environment.md

 # Environment Setup

-As a smart contract developer, you will need to write, compile, upload, and test your contracts before deploying them to be used on the Columbus mainnet.
-As this development process can involve manually juggling multiple moving parts over many iterations, it is helpful to first set up a specialized environment to streamline development.
+As a smart contract developer, you will need to write, compile, upload, and test your contracts before deploying them on the Columbus mainnet.
+The first step is to set up a specialized environment to streamline development.

 ## Install Terra Core locally